Don’t Trash it: Use a Monitor to Watch TV

 In order for your monitor to recognize and play the content received via antenna, you’ll need to get a TV tuner box to act as a bridge between your monitor and your antenna.
 The tuner box that’s right for you depends on the inputs and outputs of your monitor and antenna.
 Make sure that you get a tuner box that offers a sound output if your monitor lacks integrated speakers.

 If you run into trouble locating the right TV tuner for your monitor, feel free to give us a call or click the chat prompt to connect with a Nerd.
+Keep in mind we're a computer repair company based in Sacramento, California and other areas of Northern California.
 Happy watching!

 Like This?
 We have more!